 Thank you for a great 2018 Phyllis L. Mable New Professionals Institute!
-Information on the 2019 Institute will be available soon!
+Information on the 2019 Institute, which has been renamed to the Phyllis L. Mable Emerging Leaders Institute, will be available soon!

 Approximately half of ACPA members currently identify as entry-level professionals, and 40% have less than three years of experience in student affairs work.
 ACPA created the Phyllis L. Mable New Professionals Institute to address the knowledge and skills emerging professionals desire as they collectively serve thousands of students on a daily basis.
 This institute includes several mentoring opportunities and one-on-one interactions with sveeral of today’s leaders in higher education and student affairs as resident faculty and small group facilitators.